What is a marketing qualified lead?

 Tools in use: Specific software that indicates readiness or fit

 Fit data reduces junk MQLs by ensuring engaged leads match your ICP.
 Clean, enriched company and contact data improves qualification accuracy, so marketing passes leads that sales actually wants to work.
+Teams that pipe this data into their own AI tools or agents can access the same verified firmographic and technographic foundation through ZoomInfo, an all-in-one AI GTM Platform, connecting its B2B intelligence to any agent or workflow via MCP or API.

-How to Convert MQLs to SQLs
+How to convert MQLs to SQLs

 Converting MQLs to SQLs requires tightening definitions, building scoring models, and routing faster based on buying signals.

-Tighten Your MQL Definition
+Tighten your MQL definition

 Loose MQL definitions create junk leads that waste sales time.
 If your MQL criteria is "anyone who downloads anything," you'll flood sales with unqualified prospects.